oracle-livelabs/database/db-design-perf/db-design-perf-build/db-design-perf-build.md

     ![DB Connection screen with Download Wallet button highlighted](./images/c2-db-connection-screen-with-download-wallet-button-highlighted.png " ")

 3. You will be prompted for a wallet password.
 Note that this is **not** related to the database password and is only required for particular types of client connections.
-You will not use this password in this lab, but you should still store it in a secure place if you need it later.
-Click **Download** to store the wallet on your local machine, ensuring that you take note of its name and location.
-(You will need this file again shortly)
+You will not use this password in this lab.
+For this example, use the following password:

+    ````
+    <copy>01-NotNeededForNow</copy>
+    ````

     ![Download wallet screen with password field highlighted](./images/c3-download-wallet-screen-with-password-field-highlighted.png " ")

+    After entering the password and clicking the Download button, the Wallet zipfile will be downloaded to your local system.
+The name starts with __Wallet__ and contains the name of your database.

+    You may now close the Database Connection screen by clicking the __Close__ button.

 ## Task 2: Launch Cloud Shell